Nevada: Law

 In 1900, Nevada's population was the smallest of all states and was shrinking, as the difficulties of living in a "barren desert" began to outweigh the lure of silver for many early settlers.
 Historian Lawrence Friedman has explained what happened next:

 Nevada, in a burst of ingenuity, built an economy by exploiting its sovereignty.
 Its strategy was to legalize all sorts of things that were illegal in California ... after the easy divorce came easy marriage and casino gaming.
 Even prostitution is legal in Nevada, in any county that decides to allow it.
 Quite a few of them do.

-With the advent of air conditioning for summertime use and Southern Nevada's mild winters, the fortunes of the state began to turn around, as it did for Arizona, making these two states the fastest growing in the Union.
+With the advent of air conditioning for summertime use and Southern Nevada's mild winters, the fortunes of the state began to turn around, as they did for Arizona, making these two states the fastest growing in the Union.

 Prostitution

 Nevada is the only state where prostitution is legal – in a licensed brothel in a county which has specifically voted to permit it.
 It is illegal in larger jurisdictions such as Clark County (which contains Las Vegas), Washoe County (which contains Reno), and the independent city of Carson City.